Navid200/xDrip/docs/Starting-G6.md

 6. If you are starting a new transmitter, enter the new transmitter serial number (Transmitter ID): Settings &#8722;> Dexcom Transmitter ID.

 7. Clean the transmitter contacts (not if you are restarting sensor) using rubbing alcohol.
 Wait for it (10 seconds) to dry.
-You can place a very small amount of [petroleum jelly](./Petroleum-jelly-in-Dexcom-G6-Sensor.md) on the transmitter adjacent to the contacts if you don't see any in the sensor.
 Snap the transmitter into the sensor.
 If you are starting a new transmitter, snapping it into the sensor on your body is required to activate it.

 8. Monitor the G5/G6 system status page.
 Every 5 minutes, a read cycle completes.
 If you don't have [proper connectivity](./Proper-connectivity.md), don't proceed before figuring out why.
 Perhaps, your settings are incorrect.